How to Grow My Law Practice: Tips for Success

 By Morgan Martinez

-If you’ve ever Googled “how to grow my law practice,” you’re not alone.
-With 1.3 million lawyers in the United States, according to the American Bar Association, many lawyers are searching for a way to beat the competition.
+If you’ve ever Googled “How to grow my law practice,” you’re not alone.
+According to the ABA, there are 1.3 million lawyers in the U.S., presumably searching for ways to beat the competition.

 What Does Law Firm Growth Mean?

 At the most basic level, growing your law firm comes down to increasing revenue and profits.
 This can take several forms, such as:

 - Closing more cases